 PHYE ELECTIVE.
 Choose one course from the physical education electives offerings.
-Options include PHYE 201 Racquetball, 207 Beginning Bowling, 209 Tennis, 210 Ballroom Dancing, 211 Beginning Dance, 213 Intermediate Dance, 215 Advanced Dance, 216 Advanced Ballroom Dancing, and 217 Volleyball and may vary by semester.
+Options include PHYE 134 Fitness for Nurses, PHYE 201 Racquetball, 207 Beginning Bowling, 209 Tennis, or 217 Volleyball.
+Courses may vary by semester.

 PSYC 101.
 FOUNDATIONS OF PSYCHOLOGICAL SCIENCE.
 This course is designed to introduce the student to the field of psychology, which is defined as the scientific study of behavior and mental processes.
 Like other sciences, psychology seeks to explain, predict, and control the events it studies.
 Students will be exposed to the important theories, methods, and landmark findings that have helped to shape psychology as a field of inquiry.
 An integral focus of the course will be a consideration of how psychology can contribute to the synthesis of a consistent Christian worldview.